Please Listen

 Theatrical Survey Inquiry

-o contemporary Janeite will deny that a faithfully sublime adaptation of any of JA’s ‘sacred six’ is worth its weight in pewter.
+No contemporary Janeite will deny that a faithfully sublime adaptation of any of JA’s ‘sacred six’ is worth its weight in pewter.
 In the interest of probing Ladeite feelings to this end then, as far as any of TBNLA may be concerned, leave us a confidential Ladeite calling card to signify your interest in seeing any of our Bath Novel ‘Classic Companions’ adapted into film, starting with the first, Merits and Mercenaries.
-We shall periodically post the tallies of this populist poll in the Merits and Mercenaries 'nook' of our new Bath Novel feature, 'Bath Corner'.
-Be assured!
-We will shall only post poll numbers and none of your private particulars.

 Hye St. Press will not communicate, disclose or make available any of the confidential information provided to us to any third party and will not directly or indirectly use or allow others to use this information other than for the purpose for which it has been provided.
+View full privacy policy.